MotiaDev/motia-examples/examples/ai-agents/specialized-agents/ai-deep-research-agent/README.md

 ## 📜 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache License 2.0 - see the [LICENSE](../../../../LICENSE) file for details.

 ## 🙏 Acknowledgments